bryanhce/slack-birthday-bot/README.md

   - `KeySchema` defines how the table is indexed, need hash (partition) key and optionally range (sort) key
   - `AttributeDefinitions` defines the data types of the keys used in the `KeySchema` and only those keys.
 Additional attributes can be stored in your items, but don't include them in key schema
 - In serverless.yml lambda/function configuration, if you specify `events: -http:` it will automatically create an API Gateway endpoint that triggers this function
+- By default, the Serverless Framework creates ONE SINGLE IAM Role for ALL the functions defined within your serverless.yml file.
+Instead of you having to manually create the IAM Role and IAM Policy in CloudFormation syntax

 - `npm install` doesn't automatically remove unused packages, it only installs packages listed in `package.json`.
 Use `npm prune` to remove packages from `node_modules` directory that are not listed in the `package.json`.